yokwejuste/django_tuto_begin/README.md

 #### Here is a new Django Tutorial for beginners, create an issue, watch me and follow me, for more info email me!

+## <ins>What's django?</ins>
+    Django is web development framework that assists in building and maintainning quality web applications.
+Django helps eliminate repetitive tasks making the development process an easy and time saving experience.
+This tutorial gives a complete understanding of Django.

 ##### As a beginner in Django some prerequisites are needed by the said student!

 * HTML at the tips\